-Bill LeBlanc previously served the business as vice president for Marketing, vice president for Consulting, and vice president for Research.
-He’s also president of the Boulder Energy Group.
-Bill has more than 20 years of experience in strategic marketing, new product development, pricing, market research, and demand-side management as well as social marketing.
-He focuses on helping utilities understand the intersection between the customer and the utility’s products and services, and specializes in maximizing marketing effectiveness.
+Bill LeBlanc draws on his experience in the energy industry to provide insight into where the industry is going and help create E Source products that will serve its members.
+Bill has more than 20 years of experience in strategic marketing, new product development, pricing, market research, demand-side management, and social marketing.
+He focuses on helping utilities understand how the their products and services can help customers.
+He specializes in maximizing marketing effectiveness, electric vehicle marketing, and design thinking.
 Before joining E Source, Bill worked for six years as a director at Barakat & Chamberlin, a national consulting firm.
 He also founded and served for several years as president of the Association of Energy Services Professionals.
-Bill served as a project manager at EPRI from 1988 to 1991, overseeing projects focused on demand management, rates, marketing, and customer behavior; developing promotional programs for EPRI products and services; and conducting conferences and workshops.
-He holds a BS and an MS in mechanical engineering from Stanford University and a BA in management economics from Claremont McKenna College.
+Bill was a project manager at EPRI from 1988 to 1991.
+He also had stints at Apple and Disney in his early days.
+Bill holds a BS and an MS in mechanical engineering from Stanford University and a BA in management economics from Claremont McKenna College.

 Electric utilities, EV owners, and EV enthusiasts are all big fans of the electric vehicle.
 But are these cars really that great compared to the internal combustion engine car?
 Find out how the two types of car compare and, knowing these differences, how you should pitch the EV to potential buyers.

 Ford’s recent unveiling of its all-electric F-150 Lightning marks a new chapter in electric vehicle model announcements, which have been flooding in over the past couple of years.
 But will it be popular among consumers?
 Our research shows ...

 Over the past two years, virtually every utility or government entity I’ve spoken with about electric vehicles has mentioned a desire to promote equity in electric transportation.
 But many are having trouble developing solutions.
 Why?
 Because they need to reframe the problem and ask new questions.